telerik/kendo-ui-core/docs/framework/drawing/drawing-dom.md

 ## Getting Started

-Using the `drawing.drawDOM` function you can draw a DOM element into a [`drawing.Group`](/api/dataviz/drawing/group), which you are then able to render with one of the supported backends into SVG, PDF, HTML5 `<canvas>`, or VML format.
+Using the `drawing.drawDOM` function you can draw a DOM element into a [`drawing.Group`](/api/dataviz/drawing/group), which you are then able to render with one of the supported backends into SVG, PDF or HTML5 `<canvas>` format.

 The DOM element must be appended to the document and fully rendered, meaning that you cannot draw an element which has the `display: none`, or the `visibility: hidden` options.
 Assume that you have the following HTML in the page: